Section I: Preface

 Division of Graduate Studies

 The Division of Graduate Studies at KSU organizationally resides in the office of the Senior Vice President for Academic Affairs and Provost.
 Its primary functions are: admitting highly qualified and diverse graduate students, providing services to enhance the quality of life for KSU graduate students and ensuring that KSU’s graduate programs are cutting edge and meet the highest standards of academic excellence.
-Responsibility for these functions lies with the dean of Graduate Studies and the Graduate Studies administrative staff (Assistant Dean of Graduate Studies and Director of Graduate Admissions).
+Responsibility for these functions lies with the dean of Graduate Studies and the Graduate Studies administrative staff.

-KSU is comprised of ten academic colleges: College of Architecture and Environmental Design; College of the Arts; College of Applied Engineering, Sustainability and Technology; College of Arts and Sciences; College of Business Administration; College of Communication and Information; College of Education, Health and Human Services; College of Nursing; College of Podiatric Medicine; and College of Public Health.
+KSU is comprised of ten academic colleges: College of Aeronautics and Engineering; College of Architecture and Environmental Design; College of the Arts; College of Arts and Sciences; College of Business Administration; College of Communication and Information; College of Education, Health and Human Services; College of Nursing; College of Podiatric Medicine; and College of Public Health.
 Each college is headed by a dean who appoints at least one associate dean to be responsible for the college’s graduate programs.